 Tipping is customary in the USA.
 You should tip between 15-20% in restaurants and diners.
 A tip of at least $1 per drink is expected in bars and casinos and $1-2 for drinks servers in buffet type restaurants where you get your own food.
 Many shops now have tip pots by the till but this isn’t mandatory.
 If you wanted to tip the shop assistant, it’s generally loose change.

-13. CASHBACK ON YOUR ROAD TRIP HOLIDAY IN THE USA
+13. CASHBACK ON YOUR EXPENSES DURING A USA ROAD TRIP

 To maximise our savings when booking a road trip in the USA, we use TopCashBack and Quidco to get cashback for all our hotel bookings, car hire, and some attraction bookings.

-I have held my accounts now for several years after seeing the Money Saving Expert, Martin Lewis, recommending them.
+I have held my accounts now for several years after seeing Money Saving Expert/Martin Lewis recommending them.
 I wish I’d signed up sooner.

 You are paid by BACS or PayPal so totally safe and it is free (unless you want a premium account which gives higher cashback rates).
 Please use the links below to register.

 Click to read my full post on How to Use Cashback Sites.

 I hope you’ve found this useful, please let me know if you have.